secretstartups/handbook/finance/payroll/index.html.md

 ### Changing bank information

-1. If changing baning information for any reason please ensure to let nonuspayroll@gitlab.com know, and then update BambooHR accordingly.
+1. If changing banking information for any reason please ensure to let nonuspayroll@gitlab.com know, and then update BambooHR accordingly.

 ### iiPay - Australia